elambro/flashcards/readme.md

 ## Installation
 - Clone the repository
-- Save a Google Cloud key file for access to translations and text to speech
+- Save a Google Cloud key file for access to translations and text to speech.
+See [https://cloud.google.com/iam/docs/creating-managing-service-account-keys]
 - `cp .env.example .env`
 - Complete the .env file
 - `composer install`